Are they helping us or harming us?

 Our Institute continues to collaborate with manufacturers and large purchasers to eliminate unnecessary antimicrobials in the products they make and buy.

 Avoid products that are advertised as “antimicrobial”, “antibacterial”, or “anti-odor”.
 Look for the antimicrobials listed above on ingredient labels in soaps, body washes, toothpaste, and cosmetics.
+Most alcohol-based hand sanitizers do not contain antimicrobials of concern and should be safer.

 Antimicrobials: Four-minute introduction